Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/21-implement-cicd.md

 5. Select **Create and Continue**.

-## Assign workspaces to stages of a deployment pipeline
+### Task 3: Assign workspaces to stages of a deployment pipeline

-Assign workspaces to the stages of the deployment pipeline.
+In this task, you will assign the previously created workspaces to their respective stages in the deployment pipeline.

 1. On the left menu bar, select the pipeline you created.
 2. In the window that appears, select on the word **Select** under each deployment stage and select the name of the workspace that matches the name of the stage.